 Users can access an instant app by following a URL.
 When Google Play receives a request for a URL, it looks up an instant app that matches it.
 After identifying the app, Google Play sends the necessary code file to the user’s mobile device.
 The device automatically opens the file and runs the app.
 As soon as the user closes the app, it’s deleted from the smartphone.

 Check the image below demonstrating how Google instant apps work.

-PWAs were also introduced by Google and combine features of native apps and web solutions.
+PWAs were also introduced by Google and combined features of native apps and web solutions.
 You can use them offline without the need to download the app.

-PWAs and instant apps might seem similar but differ in a number of domains.
-Look at the table below explaining key differences.
+PWAs and instant apps might seem similar but differ in several details.
+Look at the table below explaining the key differences.